 Katie is based in the UK but is a regular globe wanderer.
-Her main passions are to experience new cultures and visit beautiful countries.
+Her main passions are experiencing new cultures and visiting beautiful countries.
 When traveling Katie loves to get involved with dance and circus groups and workshops, this helps her in meeting local people from the place she is visiting.
 These people enrich Katie’s traveling experience by giving invaluable local knowledge and tips!

 BT: Tell us a bit about what you were up to before you went away and why you decided to go on your trip?

-BT: Why did you choose the countries you did to visit?
+BT: Why did you choose the countries you visited?

-Katie: I had always wanted to go to Canada after seeing all beautiful landscape photos.
-I mainly travelled around British Columbia as it was the warmest for winter in Canada!
+Katie: I had always wanted to go to Canada after seeing all the beautiful landscape photos.
+I mainly traveled around British Columbia as it was the warmest winter in Canada!
 I was there from January to May but I’m hoping to return and travel around some of the other provinces.